 Why Segmentation is NOT Personalization

 Let us start by demystifying a common myth: Visitor segmentation does not mean the same thing as personalization.
 Segmentation represents the process of discovering groups of individuals with a common, yet broad, set of characteristics, such as a geographic location, IP address, interests, time of visit, etc. Personalization on the other hand, is segmentation stripped to its roots.
 It’s about tailoring highly relevant content at the most personal individual level.
 Real personalization enables Marketers to focus on the things that matter most to their individual customers.
-So that, instead of focusing on generic correlations between groups, Marketers can tailor individual experiences and respond directly to their customers’ ever-changing needs in real-time.like the one we offer at Dynamic Yield) so that each individual customer sees completely different offers, tailored to his or her needs.
-Segmentation models suffer from high levels of aggregated heterogeneity, and are generalized to all group members, while personalization models usually suffer from a scarcity of data for individual customers.
+So that, instead of focusing on generic correlations between groups, Marketers can tailor individual experiences and respond directly to their customers’ ever-changing needs in real-time.

 The Difference between Personalization and Segmentation: